 One thing is certain.
 Shaming white children and embarrassing blacks and Hispanics because of the color of their skin or the resources of their parents is wrong, unnecessary, and unchristian.
 We should practice unqualified non-discrimination, always keeping in mind that civil rights laws and protections apply to all Americans.
 Here’s the test to apply: If it would be unacceptable to say or do something to a racial or ethnic minority, the same principle should apply to whites and Asians.
 Christians of all people should set an example on how we ought to treat one another.

 – – –

-Dr. Carol M. Swain is a former tenured professor at Vanderbilt and Princeton universities.
-Her Be The People News blog and podcast empower individuals to think independently, understand their responsibilities, and make a difference in the world.
+Carol M. Swain is a former tenured professor at Vanderbilt and Princeton universities.
+Her Be the People News and podcast empower individuals to think independently, understand their responsibility, and make a difference in the world.